PennLINC/aslprep/docs/workflows.rst

 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-cbftsplot_asl.svg

     The carpet plot of computed CBF.
-The step plot  above indicated the volume marked by SCORE algorithm.
+The step plot  above indicated the volume(s) marked by SCORE algorithm
+    to be contaminated by noise.

 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-cbfplot_asl.svg